 Decision: if this number exceeds the challenger’s EAC, replace now.
 Otherwise, keep for one more year and re-ask the question next year.

 Why “one year”?
-Because under the conditions above, the asset effectively has no economic life left — every year of holding is a separate decision.
-There’s no benefit to committing to “I’ll keep it for three more years” when each year’s keep-or-replace decision can be re-made based on actual conditions.
+Under the conditions above the asset has no economic life left, so every year of holding is a separate decision.
+No benefit to committing to “I’ll keep it for three more years” when you can re-make the keep-or-replace call each year on actual conditions.

 The principle is wider than its name suggests.
-It also applies (with the period adjusted) to assets that operate on weekly, monthly, or other natural cycles.
-The general form: when capital cost is small relative to operating cost, the economic life equals one operating period.
+With the period adjusted, it also applies to assets that run on weekly, monthly, or other natural cycles.
+General form: when capital cost is small relative to operating cost, the economic life equals one operating period.

 Pitfall.
-Don’t apply the one-year principle to assets whose capital cost is still significant.
-If the defender’s current market value is large, selling it now incurs a meaningful opportunity cost, and the capital-cost-amortisation term in the EAC matters.
-Use full EAC analysis in that case, not the one-year shortcut.
+Don’t apply this to assets whose capital cost is still large.
+If the defender’s current market value is high, selling it now incurs a real opportunity cost and the capital-cost-amortisation term in the EAC matters.
+Use full EAC analysis there, not the one-year shortcut.